SolaceServices/iot-performance-testing/README.md

 ### Warnings

 > :warning: This project is intended to serve as a POC for demonstrating the functionality of the Solace PubSub+ Event Mesh, plus the automation capabilities of the Solace Brokers.
 Therefore, there are several opportunities for improvement.
-> :warning: **Keep in mind that this code has not been tested or coded to be PRODUCTION ready.**
+> :warning: **Please keep in mind that this code has not been tested or coded to be PRODUCTION ready.**

 ## Getting Started

 There are 4 main subdirectories in this repository:
-- [keys](/keys) - Used to store the private & public keys to access via SSH the Solace Broker, PubSub+ Cache and Client nodes
+- [keys](/keys) - Used to store the private & public keys to access via SSH the Solace Broker HOST, as well as the PEM certificate files to configure TLS on the Brokers.
+For details on Server Certificates supported please visit the following [link](https://docs.solace.com/Security/Managing-Server-Certs.htm)
 - [terraform](/terraform) - Contains Terraform configuration & template files to create resources on the cloud as well as files to be used by Ansible (Inventories, Playbooks, Variables)
 - [ansible](/ansible) - Contains playbooks, inventories, variables & roles to be used by Ansible to configure the VMs.
 There are static files that can be modified according to what is needed, as well as files that will get dynamically created by Terraform upon execution, based on the resources terraform creates (ex: public or private IPs, etc.).
 - [images](/images) - Contains images for the README files